 In 1900 New Zealand annexed the Cook Islands.
-Here, Cook Islands Queen Makea is shown listening to Governor-General Lord Ranfurly reading the annexation proclamation, with British Resident Walter Gudgeon.
+In this photograph, Cook Islands Queen Makea and British Resident Walter Gudgeon listen to the Governor of New Zealand, Lord Ranfurly, reading the annexation proclamation.
 In the background are British bluejackets and marines.
 From the 1880s islands within the Cooks group had been part of a British protectorate.
-Annexation meant that the boundaries of New Zealand were extended to include the Cook Islands, which were administered by New Zealand until 1965.
+Annexation meant that the boundaries of New Zealand were extended to include the Cook Islands, which were administered from Wellington until 1965.
 They then became self-governing in free association with New Zealand.

 Using this item

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.